 Of all the great songs by Travis, only one helps define the sound and spirit of late '80s country.
 It remains as much a definitive statement of a place in time as Garth Brooks' "Friends in Low Places" became for the following wave of superstars.
 Its music video further cements Travis' greatness.

-Honorable Mentions: "Better Class of Losers", "Storms of Life", "If I Didn't Have You", "This Is Me", "Heroes and Friends", "Is It Still Over", "Look Heart, No Hands", and "He Walked On Water"
+Honorable Mentions: "Better Class of Losers", "Storms of Life", "If I Didn't Have You", "This Is Me", "Heroes and Friends", "Is It Still Over", "Look Heart, No Hands", "Spirit of a Boy, Wisdom of a Man," and "He Walked On Water"

 This post was originally published on December 7, 2017.